7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 The multi-brand approach includes:

-- Expansion categories: Room sprays, personal fragrances, car fresheners
+- Expansion categories: Room sprays, personal fragrances, car fresheners, and related fragrance products

 - Limited drops: Creating urgency through scarcity